P.E

 In addition to our PE lessons, the children also take part in weekly yoga lessons.
 Each year group, take it in turn on a termly rota to take part in the yoga sessions.
 The children love to learn all the new yoga poses.

-In January, Bolsover School Sport Partnership came into school and set up different activities for the Year Two children to complete.
-The aim of the different activities was for the children to work on their team building skills.
-The children had great fun and worked well together completing the different challenges.
+Bolsover School Sport Partnership come into school throughout the school year and set up different activities and festivals for the Year One and Year Two children to complete.
+The aim of the different activities and festivals are for the children to work on their team building skills and basic fundamental skills.
+The children had great fun and worked well together completing the different challenges and games.

 Sports Day